PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   * ``maxConcurrentTCPConnections=0``: int - Maximum number of concurrent incoming TCP connections.
 The default is 0 which means unlimited.
   * ``releaseBuffers=true``: bool - Whether OpenSSL should release its I/O buffers when a connection goes idle, saving roughly 35 kB of memory per connection.
   * ``enableRenegotiation=false``: bool - Whether secure TLS renegotiation should be enabled (OpenSSL only, the GnuTLS provider does not support it).
 Disabled by default since it increases the attack surface and is seldom used for DNS.
+  * ``tlsAsyncMode=false``: bool - Whether to enable experimental asynchronous TLS I/O operations if OpenSSL is used as the TLS provider and an asynchronous capable SSL engine is loaded.
+See also :func:`loadTLSEngine` to load the engine.

 .. function:: setLocal(address[, options])